 In his remarks, Mark discussed the effects of the recent market turmoil on monolines, which are the state regulated insurance companies that provided credit enhancement for many of the structured financial products that were based on sub-prime mortgages.
 He noted that because these institutions were state regulated, there were exempt from the U.S. bankruptcy code.
 Consequently, any receivership, reorganization, or insolvency of a monoline would have to be worked out according to the relevant state's insolvency regime.
-He also noted that, in general, monolines had typically only insured governmental and quasi-governmental bonds and that the move to insure structured financial products with regard to their premiums, terms, accounting, experiences of loss, and timing of claims.
+He also noted that, in general, monolines had typically only insured governmental and quasi-governmental bonds and that the move to insure structured financial products had been relatively new.
+He then compared municipal bonds to structured financial products with regard to their premiums, terms, accounting, experiences of loss, and timing of claims.
 Finally, he reviewed some of the issues that had arisen with respect to the various potential reorganization plans that had been put forth.
 He said that the road ahead was still uncertain.